jonathanmdr/ojp/documents/runnable-jar/README.md

-# OJP Server Fat JAR Guide
+# OJP Server Runnable JAR Guide

-This guide explains how to build and run the OJP Server as a standalone fat JAR (executable JAR with all dependencies included) for environments where Docker or containers are not available.
+This guide explains how to build and run the OJP Server as a standalone runnable JAR (executable JAR with all dependencies included) for environments where Docker or containers are not available.

 ## Prerequisites

 - **Java 22 or higher** - Required for building and running OJP Server
-- **Maven 3.9+** - Required for building the fat JAR from source
+- **Maven 3.9+** - Required for building the runnable JAR from source
 - **Git** - Required for cloning the repository (if building from source)

 ### Java Version Check